 Develop more local sanctuary programs that help protect recently dislocated and removed from homes of children.

 Create free college courses to educate the community on the issues and solutions right here in our own state.

 Design and coordinate fundraising campaign and donation kiosks to engage the community in helping children overcome their situation.

 Create an image for the foster care system.

 Adoption agencies charge a lot of money to help their clients become a family.
 The state currently has NO fees associated with adoption and this is a benefit to the families who want to have a child but cannot afford thousands and thousands of dollars on adoption and legal fees.

-- Threats: Based on current industry, community need and demand or competitive initiatives– what do you see as potential threats to their success?
+- Threats: Based on the current industry, community need, and demand or competitive initiatives– what do you see as potential threats to their success?

 Another threat is the image of the foster care system that perceived to be negative, depressing.
 Although the subject is not a happy one, the outcome should be positive and uplifting… but often times, the negative aspects tend to linger around.